junxit/us-congress-bills-117/metadata.md

 - 2022-06-23 — Mr. Levin (CA) moved to suspend the rules and pass the bill, as amended.
 - 2022-06-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5845-5851)
 - 2022-06-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.
+- 2022-07-11 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.